kosyakoff1/food_app/readme.md

 Food recipes app using https://spoonacular.com/ as endpoint

 DONE:

 * test insets and themes on old android versions
 * add translucent controls
 * clear git repo from misc data (# .idea files)

 TODO:

+* add edit button on favorites screen as side kick of long click gesture + add check mark on selected/unselected items
 * change to overlays instead specifying color for child controls
     * some styles can be remade to be overlays
 * add use cases
 * refactor inter-layer communications for usage of interfaces instead of specific implementations
 * check why splash screen looks different on api28 and api31

 * add navigator
 * move to state objects for UI instead of scattered data
 * add registration
 * change LiveData with StateFlow